CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 ### Steps ###

-[Sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
-First select your datacenter then provide the identity domain and credentials.
+Go to the Console (see Access inforrmation that was delivered to you in the workshop, or login to your [trial environment](https://cloud.oracle.com/sign-in) ).
 After a successful login you will see your Dashboard.
 On the dashboard click the hamburger icon on the Database tile.
 Select **Open Service Console**.
 ![](images/01.png)

 This is the Database Cloud Service Console page.
 To create new instance click **Create Service** button.